 What Is a Circular Job?

-Circular jobs are those that support the shift to a circular economy, whether directly or indirectly.
-Such jobs are now cropping up in a wide range of industries as more employers than ever before are searching for ways to promote sustainability.
+Circular jobs support the shift to a circular economy, whether directly or indirectly.
+They are now cropping up in a wide range of industries as more employers than ever are searching for ways to promote sustainability.

-Before we get into what these jobs entail, it’s important to understand what companies and organizations need to do to embrace a circular strategy.
+Before understanding what these jobs entail, we must understand what companies and organizations need to do to embrace a circular strategy.

-An organization called Circle Economy offers in-depth literature that describes the solutions needed to make the transition from linear to circular systems.
+An organization called Circle Economy offers in-depth literature describing the solutions needed to transition from linear to circular systems.
 But just to give you an idea, here’s a breakdown of the eight key elements of what the organization calls the Disrupt Framework:

 - Prioritizing the use of renewable, reusable, and non-toxic resources

-- Maintaining, repairing, and re-using materials in order to extend their lifecycles as much as possible
+- Maintaining, repairing, and re-using materials to extend their lifecycles as much as possible

 - Using waste as a resource through recycling and reuse